tian-chan/hugo-academic/content/authors/admin/_index.md

 ---
 ### research interests

 I study how individuals and teams develop new products and services.
-Here is an image showing the various topics I work on and how they are linked.
+Here are the more detailed topics I work on and how they are linked.

-<iframe src="https://drive.google.com/file/d/1JCD7AAdToL92bflvZylu9ygv1Qs0fXVZ/preview" width="800" height="600" allow="autoplay"></iframe>

 ![](uploads/Tian_Heong_Chan_Research_Topic_Network_Updated_Optimized_Shortened.svg)